Trying to find out the top 10 software development trends in 2024?

 Experts consistently point out how cybercrimes cause trillions of dollars in losses, therefore, it‘s no surprise that cybersecurity is a prominent consideration when developing an enterprise app.
 Cybercriminals are organized, moreover, they are continuously upgrading their capabilities.

-Cyber-attackers resort to various kinds of attacks, e.g., phishing attacks, distributed-denial-of-services (DDoS), etc. Market observers estimate that cyber-attacks will cause $6 trillion in losses in 2021, as you can read in “11 eye opening cyber security statistics for 2019”.
+Cyber-attackers resort to various kinds of attacks, e.g., phishing attacks, distributed denial-of-services (DDoS), etc. Market observers estimate that cyber-attacks will cause $6 trillion in losses in 2021, as you can read in “11 eye-opening cybersecurity statistics”.

 You ought to proactively mitigate the key application security risks.
 More often than not, mitigating application security risks boils down to managing the project well, adhering to IT architecture and coding guidelines, etc.